SoprArno Suites – Boutique B&B with bags of personality and retro style.

 - Address: Via Maggio 35, Florence, 50125.

 - Area: Excellent location on a busy street in cool, bohemian Santo Spirito.
 South of the river, so just off the tourist trail, but surrounded by antique shops, artisans’ workshops, and great restaurants and bars.
-Close to Palazzo Pitti (150m, 2-minute walk) and the Ponte Vecchio (0.3 mile, 6-minute walk).
+Close to Palazzo Pitti (150m) and the Ponte Vecchio (0.3 mile).
 The tourist center is an easy stroll, with Piazza della Signoria and the Duomo both reachable within 15 minutes.
 The main train and bus station, Stazione Santa Maria Novella, is a 17-minute walk (1 mile).

 - Handy to: Santo Spirito, Palazzo Pitti, Ponte Vecchio.

 - Ages: Guests tend to be independent travelers in their early 30s and up, including couples and honeymooners.
 Children are welcome.

 - View: Can be limited, though some rooms look out on the inner courtyard and others high up have views over the roofs of the neighborhood.

 - Private Pools/Jacuzzis: No private pools or jacuzzis.

 - Parking: Not on-site but the hotel has a deal with a local garage.
 Note: Driving in Florence is not fun and walking will get you to most places faster.